-Cardiac rehabilitation (“cardiac rehab”) is a professionaly supervised program designed by your health care team.
+Cardiac rehabilitation (“cardiac rehab”) is a professionally supervised program designed by your health care team.
 It will help you recover from your heart problem and reduce your risk of future heart problems.
 Along with a tailored exercise program, cardiac rehab provides education and counseling to improve health.

 Your cardiac rehab program may start while you’re still in the hospital.
 After you leave the hospital, you may go to a facility for rehab classes.
 You’ll regain some strength and learn how to exercise safely.
 Once you do that, your doctor may prescribe an exercise program for you to do at a gym or at home.

-As an Inpatient
+As an inpatient

 You may start light exercise within

-As an Outpatient
+As an outpatient

 As early as

 Exercises will be prescribed to help you build strength and movement.
 The first month will most likely include easier exercises.
 Over time, you’ll exercise harder to improve your endurance.